Do you ever find yourself hesitant to speak up when you have something to say?

 Then, after getting comfortable with that first step, I started asking questions that felt safe enough.

-Then I was promoted.
-When my boss quit, my boss’ boss came to me and offered me her job, noting how she had watched me start to take charge over the last several months, and how my colleagues had all started listening to me.
+When my boss quit, my boss’ boss came to me and offered me her job.
+She commented on how she had watched me start to take charge over the last several months.
+And said that my colleagues had all started looking to me for answers.

 Suddenly I had gone from being the person who was never able to speak up in meetings, to be the person leading the meetings (and everything else, for that matter).